[ Translation of the original text of 2007 in Dutch, adds and updates during the voyage ]

 26 th April 2011 10H30: Nehalinnia ready to be launched

-May 2011: Besides the important routine maintenance prescribed after 1200 e.h. again we have to replace the direct cooling pump, after 593 h.m. (on a total of 1178) due to leakings by the drain hole, also making rusty the high pressure oil pipe.
-By experience we know that replacing the spi-seals without replacing the small shaft does not bring a solution because the slightest wear on the shaft will still make leak the pump.
+May 2011: Besides the important routine maintenance prescribed after 1200 engine hours ( e.h.) again we have to replace the direct cooling pump, after 593 e.h. (on a total of 1178) due drain hole leaking, also making rusty the high pressure oil pipe.
+By experience we know that replacing the SPI-seals without replacing the small shaft does not bring a solution because the slightest wear on the shaft will still make leak the pump.
 The replacement of the seals is rather difficult without the appropriate tools and a workshop.
 That is why we always have a spare pump ready for use.
 Our engine was installed in 2005 and counts now 1178 hours.
 The pump was replaced a first time in 2008 after 585 e.h. just before we left Menton (F), thus after the crossing of France by the canals and the sailing along the French Med coast ( see here above ).
 We have also to replace the high pressure oil pipe (in 2006 some rusty traces have already appeared which were treated by ShipSupport using a special paint.
 Replacement also of the exhaust mixing elbow due to rather sudden rust and light oozing.
 We are worrying about the quality of this new Yanmar 1GM10 engine whom we made install six years ago in replacement of the identical which was then 17 years old.
 According to the ShipSupport yard there was due to the lack of space no two cylinders with (indirect) fresh water cooling - intercooler - on the market that could be installed.
-We thought of having bought and received all spare parts we needed - from ShipSupport on our departure in 2007, and during the last winter from Turbo's Hoet until Simon, the British technician who runs Sivota Yacht Services (MOPED 0030.6946580785), notices that some gaskets are missing.
-They were immediately ordered at Yanmar Athens - and at Turbo's Hoet in Nieuport when we were thinking that the Greek delivery could be longer.
-As soon as the parts arrived at Lekas Simon came to assemble and service the engine.
+We thought of having bought and received all spare parts we needed - from ShipSupport on our departure in 2007, and during the last winter from Turbo's Hoet until Simon Trippier, the British technician who runs Sivota Yacht Services (MOB 0030.6946580785), notices that some gaskets are missing.
+They were immediately ordered at Yanmar Athens - and at Turbo's Hoet in Nieuwpoort when we were thinking that the Greek delivery could be longer.
+As soon as the parts arrived at Lefkas Simon came to assemble and service the engine.